Skip to the main content

 Report:

-• TOB 211 or 214 for SNF and 181 or 184 for Swing Bed; don’t report 210 or 180
+• TOB 211 or 214 for SNF and 181 or 184 for swing bed; don’t report TOBs 210 or 180

-• Value Code 09 (first year coinsurance amount) = $1
+• Value code 09 (first year coinsurance amount) = $1

-• Patient Status Code, other than 30
+• Patient status code, use appropriate code other than patient status code 30

 Submit Part B services delivered after skilled care ended, including therapy, on a TOB 23X.